intob/permacast/readme.md

 # Permacast-svc
 This makes content on Arweave easier to consume.

-This is an HTTP server that responds to requests for files on Arweave addressed by their File-Hash.
+This is an HTTP server that responds to requests for files on Arweave, addressed by their File-Hash.
 The URL pattern is as simple as `{Host}/{File-Hash}`

 ## For example